Menu

 It has quite a history and was used in Producing the University Press at Cambridge, The Oxford English Dictionary, Bank of England Banknotes and the Times News paper.
 Two other extinct paper mills are also represented in the work: Lyng which was closely associated with Taverham and also Thetford Paper Mill for its famous Pulpware.

 I decided to try and use other English made papers to represent the mills.
-I chose Somerset Paper from St Cuthbert's Mill, Somerset: Wookey Hole Cotton Rag Paper, from Wookey Hole Mill, Somerset and lastly an Italian paper; Fabriano because of its wonderful qualities for embossing and also the fact that there were no more surviving english mills that I could find easily.
+I chose Somerset Paper from St Cuthbert's Mill, Somerset: Wookey Hole Cotton Rag Paper, from Wookey Hole Mill, Somerset and lastly an Italian paper; Fabriano because of its wonderful qualities for embossing and also the fact that no more surviving British Paper Mills came to light.

 I hand carved the Stamps in linocut from images associated with these Mills.
 I then used them to emboss the paper, which was then rolled to display the prints and represent the Mills.